• Skip to primary navigation

 The c.
 Indica species originated from Afghanistan, India, and Pakistan.
 Cannabis indica plants are bushy plants that appear short and stocky with chunky, wide leaves.

-The Indica species most commonly has a high concentration of THC with higher CBD levels.
+The Indica species most commonly has a high THC concentration with lower CBD levels.

 Effects Associated with Indica Strains

-Common anecdotally reported effects of Indica also include nausea relief, pain relief, and appetite stimulation, making it a very popular choice among medical consumers.
+Common anecdotally reported effects of Indica include nausea relief, pain relief, and appetite stimulation, making it a popular choice among medical consumers.

 Popular Indica strains include: